quantum-ods/qmlcourse/CONTRIBUTING.md

 ### Internal links

-Use relative references not absolute like `../qcblock/qubit.html#id25` in the lecture.
+Use relative references not absolute like `../qcblock/qubit.md` or with a specific chapter `../qcblock/qubit.html#id25` in the lecture.

 ## Content review